yamenzk/FrappeDev/README.md

-# FrappeDev - Quick Frappe Docker Development Setup
+# Frappe Docker Development Setup

 *This script streamlines the process of setting up isolated Frappe framework development instances using Docker.*
 * __🤖 Disclaimer: This README, along with portions of the scripts and configuration files in this repository, were generated with AI__